kokkos/kokkos-core-wiki/Compatibility.md

     Kokkos_Core.hpp

 If a header is not public, please do not directly `#include` it.
 It is not guaranteed to work now or continue to work in the future.
+This includes any headers found in subdirectories.

 ### Other rights the Kokkos Team reserves